DaffaSuadaa/Case-Study_Google-Data-Analytics/README.md

 ## **Case Study: How Does A Bike-Share Navigate Speedy Success?**
 In this specific case study, I am playing the role of a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, my team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, my team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.

-You can see the running program with R here:
+You can see the running program with R here: Google Data Analytics-Capstone Case Study-1

 **Characters and teams:**
 * Cyclistic: A bike-share program that features more than 5,800 bicycles and 600 docking stations.
 Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
 The majority of riders opt for traditional bikes; about 8% of riders use the assistive options.
 Cyclistic users are more likely to ride for leisure, but about 30% use them to commute to work each day.